-Exercise and diet can both affect vaginal odor.
+Exercise and diet - Exercise and diet can both affect vaginal odor.
 You’re familiar with asparagus pee?
 Well, welcome to broccoli vagina.
 Strongly scented foods can actually translate to a change in vaginal odor, so tracking what you eat and eliminating affecting foods can help.
 Equally, exercise can increase odor in the groin, just as it does in the armpits.
 Be sure to change out of sweaty exercise clothes right away, and if you feel you must “cleanse,” stick to the external parts of your lady bits and use a pH-balanced product like Gennev’s Ultra-Gentle Body Wash or Cleansing Cloth Vagina Wipes.

-The idea that the vaginal area requires special “cleansing” comes more from our societal squeamishness about a woman’s body – and the desire of douche producers to make money –than it comes from any real need.
+Cleanse and refresh - The idea that the vaginal area requires special “cleansing” comes more from our societal squeamishness about a woman’s body – and the desire of douche producers to make money –than it comes from any real need.
 Douching, many wipes, and feminine shampoos and sprays can destroy healthy bacteria and even change your body’s natural pH, allowing the bad bacteria to overwhelm the good.